Homotopy Gerstenhaber algebras

 A \emph{cellular operad} is an operad of cell complexes.
 A \emph{stratification} of a manifold is a decomposition of the manifold into the disjoint union of connected submanifolds, called \emph{strata}, so that the boundary of a stratum is the union of strata of lower dimensions.

 \begin{ack} I would like to thank F.~Akman, Z.~Fiedorowicz, Victor Ginz\-burg, V.~Hinich, Y.-Z. Huang, T.~Kimura, M.~Kon\-tse\-vich, M.~Markl, J.~Stasheff, D.~Sullivan, and D.~Tamarkin for helpful discussions.
-I am grateful to V.~Tourchine for pointing out an inaccuracy in defining the filtration $\overline F^\bullet$ in \ref{stratification} in an earlier version of this paper.
+I am grateful to V.~Tourchine for pointing out an inaccuracy in defining the filtration $\overline F^\bullet$ in Section \ref{stratification} and N.~Bottman for noticing an error in the description of Tamarkin's counterexample, Remark~\ref{Tamarkin} in the same section, in earlier versions of this paper.
 I would also like to use this opportunity to express my sincere gratitude to Mosh\'e Flato for his energetic support and appreciation of the work of young people entering the vast grounds of Deformation Quantization.
 I also thank the Institut des Hautes \'Etudes Scientifiques, where the paper was finished, for hospitality. \end{ack}